Latest posts by techwriter (see all)

-Lori Meyer is a software technical communicator who has documented products for the telecommunications, business service management, and information security fields.
-She is an STC Associate Fellow and volunteers for several STC communities.
+Lori Meyer is a veteran software technical communicator who has documented products for the telecommunications, business service management, and information security fields.
+She is an STC Fellow and volunteer for several STC communities.
 Lori blogs at http://lrmeyerwriter.wordpress.com.

 1. How long have you been a technical communicator?
 Where do you work right now?
 How would you characterize a typical day at work?